Dealing With Guilt

 Recognizing Healthy Guilt

 Healthy guilt is proportionate or rational.
-It's the negative feeling you get when you know you behaved inappropriately.
+It's the negative feeling you get when you know that you behaved inappropriately.

 You'll experience healthy guilt when you hurt someone or cause a problem that you could have avoided.
 The guilt is telling you to make amends and to change your behavior.